boopsboops/nhamunda-checklist/README.md

 * measure and find paratype in Fig 3 live colour
 * add approx length for hypoptopoma figure
 * check about aff. and sp. in species headings
+* find and measure Peckoltias used the figure

 #### Acknowledgements:
 * Nathan Lujan for assistance with landmarks and discussion on Pseudolithoxus; Heok Hee Ng for help with literature;
 * Collection permits?
 * Reviewers.